automationiberia/casc_setup/README.md

 ## Steps to setup CasC

-Install this collection and configure a playbook to use it (there ir an example in this repository inside the example directory.
+Install this collection and configure a playbook to use it (there is an example in this repository inside the example directory.
 You need to change the variables defined in the playbook itself or use extra-vars).

 Launch the playbook to init git and create the initial basic content.
 To to that, use tags git-init, filetree_create, git-push and git-branches: